pwFoo/http/3.x/http-responses.md

 ## Immutability

 By default, all response instances are designed to be immutable.
-This design choice was made in order to prevent a response for being modified
+This design choice was made in order to prevent an HTTP response for being unintentionally modified.
+If you want to modify the response (e.g. add a cookie), then you must use the `modify` method.
+This method returns a cloned version of the original response object, that reflects the changes you've made.

 ```php
 use Opis\Http\Response;